facebook/react-native-website/docs/profiling.md

 Notice that first the JS thread thinks for a bit, then you see some work done on the native modules thread, followed by an expensive traversal on the UI thread.

 There isn't a quick way to mitigate this unless you're able to postpone creating new UI until after the interaction, or you are able to simplify the UI you're creating.
 The react native team is working on an infrastructure level solution for this that will allow new UI to be created and configured off the main thread, allowing the interaction to continue smoothly.

+### Finding native CPU hotspots

+If the problem seems to be on the native side, you can use the [CPU hotspot profiler](https://developer.android.com/studio/profile/record-java-kotlin-methods) to get more details on what's happening.
+Open the Android Studio Profiler panel and select "Find CPU Hotspots (Java/Kotlin Method Recording)".

+Perform the interactions and press "Stop recording".
+Recording is resource-intensive, so keep the interaction short.
+You can then either inspect the resulting trace in the Android Studio or export it and open it in an online tool like [Firefox Profiler](https://profiler.firefox.com/).

+Unlike System Trace, CPU hotspot profiling is slow so it won't give you accurate measurements.
+However, it should give you an idea of what native methods are being called, and where the time is being spent proportionally during each frame.